mapzen/prefs-plus/README.md

 Prefs+
 ======

-Extension for Android preferences that creates additional preference types including `EditIntPreference`, `EditFloatPreference`, and `IntListPreference`.
+An extension for Android preferences that creates additional preference types including `EditIntPreference`, `EditFloatPreference`, and `IntListPreference`.

 Values entered by the user are validated, parsed, and stored as the correct primitive type in `SharedPreferences`.

 The current value is displayed in the summary (subtitle) of each preference view.

-Extends `EditTextPreference` with `EditTextPlusPreference` to display the current value as summary for string preferences too.
+This project also provides an extended version of `EditTextPreference` called `EditTextPlusPreference` that displays the current value in the summary for string preferences too.

 ## Usage